halcy/Mastodon.py/docs/index.rst

    )
    mastodon.toot('Tooting from python using #mastodonpy !')

-`Mastodon`_ is an ostatus based twitter-like federated social network node.
+`Mastodon`_ is an ActivityPub and OStatus based twitter-like federated social network node.
 It has an API that allows you to interact with its every aspect.
 This is a simple python wrapper for that api, provided as a single python module.
 By default, it talks to the